Samah022/Slicing-Tool/README.md

 # Slicing Tool 🛠️✨

-Welcome to the **Static Variable Slicing Tool**, a Python-based utility designed to perform static slicing on source code to identify variable dependencies and line numbers.
+Welcome to the **Slicing Tool** project, a Python-based utility designed to perform slicing on source code to identify variable dependencies and line numbers.
 This tool is specifically developed for the Software Maintenance and Evolution course, providing a practical approach to understanding and analyzing variable dependencies in Python code.

 ## Project Overview